Where we work

 As a global resource for plant and fungal knowledge, we continue to discover and document plant and fungal diversity.
 We are only able to do this thanks to an extensive international network of partners, institutions, communities and consortia.

-Find out more about our projects in Africa
+Find out more about all of our projects in Africa

-Find out more about our projects in Asia
+Find out more about all of our projects in Asia

 UK and Europe